 As we see in the new VICE documentary CHEMSEX, there are various factors involved in its rise: the allure of drugs and sex is the obvious starting point, but for many there's more to it than that – issues around identity, self-worth and a sense of wanting to belong all come up regularly.
 So how do we go about tackling the chemsex epidemic when there are so many potential causes to address?
 I asked five experts for their opinions.

 THE CHEMSEX EXPERT

 David Stuart, Substance Use Lead, 56 Dean Street

 At the public health level, chemsex is best addressed in sexual health clinics, where the consequences of chemsex are most acute.
-In the UK, sexual health clinics not only treat and assess sexual health risks, but they talk comfortably about gay sex, they have the favor of gay men and they have robust psychosocial support services to address sexual behavioral issues.
+In the UK, sexual health clinics not only treat and assess sexual health risks, but they talk comfortably about gay sex, they have the favour of gay men and they have robust psychosocial support services to address sexual behavioural issues.

 THE MEDICAL AND PSYCHOLOGY EXPERT